paulboeck/paulboeck/README.md

 - Utilize DevOps methodologies and tools to automate deployments and improve software quality
 - Implement serverless architectures using AWS Lambda and other AWS services
 - Provide technical leadership, mentorship, and coaching to development teams
+- Write about AWS services and other programming topics on [Medium](https://medium.com/@paulboeck)

 ## Skills